hssmalo/steampunkfantasy/rules.md

 Dark_Elf\
 Ork\
 Dwarf\
+Gnome\
 Elf\

 It is the one who have the advantage of the assault which are preveliged to choose which enemy hits he deflects, and which of his own successes are deflected.

 Now, both sides, both the disadvantage and the advantage applies assault success to the enemy.
 Assault successes are either damage or support.
-You start of by distributing the damaging hits, up to a maxium one damaging hit to a unit base per alive model.
+You start of by distributing the damaging hits, up to a maxium one damaging hit to a unit per alive model.
 Further hits are applied as support to any one ore more damage roll.
 Keep track of which hit are from which source.
 Support gives you +1 damage to the result per support given, and only damage rolls potentially causes cassualties.

 Thus, if you have ONE attack which is far stronger than other attacks, it's wise to gain the advantage so that you make sure that that attack does not get deflected.